 - Let your ferrets splash in cool shallow water the tub or a small pool.

-- A gentle misting with water can cool down your ferrets (only if they don't detest water, though).
+- A gentle misting with water can cool down your ferrets.

 - Put some ice cubes in a dish; your ferrets can play and keep cool too.

-- Power failures are common during heat waves, so if you will be away from home for a while, use a back-up in case the power failures.
+If you will be away from home for a while, use a back-up in case the power fails and the air conditioning goes off.
 The frozen water bottle method works well for this; simply put one in the cage before you leave when the temperature or humidity is dangerous.